TechGrounds-Cloud8/cloud8-sasudi90/08_Project/01-DocumentationV1.0/Overviews/DesignDocument.md

     - must be accessible from Admin Server only by SSH: port 22
   - an instance for Admin Server VPC
     - must have internet connection to download OPENSSH: ports 80 and 443
-    - must be accessible from administrators home IP adress
+    - SSH connection must ONLY be accessible from administrators home IP adress
-    - allow RDP connection: port 3389
+    - allow RDP connection from admin's home IP: port 3389
   - both VM's must be encrypted
 - Web Server must run 'User Data' to automatically install 'Apache'
 - Admin server must run 'Custom Data' to automatically run 'OPENSSH'
-- Web Server must be running Windows
+- Remark was added later on by product owner: Admin Server must be running Windows

 ## NACLS

 - One of the requirements was to have a firewall on subnet level.
 As Security Group rules are allowing all outbound and NACL's don't, the outbound rules of the NACLS have to be specified as well.
+  - As the default setting in a NACL is 'deny all outbound', this has to be adjusted.
+So open the needed ports on the outbound as well.
+As TCP works with the three way handshake, ephemeral ports has to allowed to the in- and outbound rules.

 ## Storage